-Arabic numbers are used for the remainder of the document, including the text and the reference material.
+Arabic number are used for the remainder of the document, including the text and the reference material.
 The pages are numbered consecutively beginning with 1 continuing through to the end of the document.
 No other numbering scheme is acceptable; the standard scheme may not be disrupted with insertions numbered 10a, 10b, 10c, etc.

-All page numbers must be placed one inch (line 7) from the top, even with the right margin.
-On pages with a major heading, such as

-"APPENDIX" or "BIBLIOGRAPHY" and those beginning a chapter or major section, the page number is placed in the center bottom position (1 inch or 7 lines up from bottom, line 60); numbers of preliminary pages also are placed at the center bottom in small roman numerals.
+All page numbers must be placed one inch from the top, even with the right margin.
+On pages with a major heading, such as "APPENDIX" or "BIBLIOGRAPHY" and those beginning a chapter or major section, the page number is placed in the center bottom position (1 inch up from bottom); numbers of preliminary pages also are placed at the center bottom in small roman numerals.